 Within this context of the integrative physiology of aging, a primary focus is "vascular aging", in particular the development of large elastic artery stiffness and impaired arterial endothelial function with advancing age.
-A recently added direction of interest involves assessing decreases in motor function with aging and the ability of potential anti-aging interventions to improve age-associated reductions in motor performance.
+A recently added direction of interest involves assessing decreases in motor and cognitive function with aging and the ability of potential healthspan-extending interventions to improve age-associated reductions in motor/cognitive performance.

 A wide range of contemporary experimental techniques are employed to study these issues in human subjects, rodents, and cell culture using cross-sectional, intervention, and longitudinal study designs.
 Emphasis is placed on the integrative nature of the physiological and pathophysiological processes involved from a mechanistic perspective.

 Our research on human subjects is performed in the University of Colorado Boulder Clinical Translational Research Center (CTRC).
 If you are interested in participating, please review the Volunteers Needed page and contact one of the investigators.